NathanaelA/nativescript-liveedit/README.md

 * Loss of all application state since it reloads the app on every change.
 * If you navigated three screens deep, and make a CSS file change; you will need to re-navigate to that screen again to see it.
 * Incredibly slow LiveSync startup time.
 (What in the world is it doing for about a minute?)
-* Can crash the LiveSync watcher code easily (make sure you don't change any files in the tns_modules!).
-* Does not apparently detect any new files...
-(Awesome Telerik, this is now fixed in v1.2.2!)
 * Reset of the Application even if you change a file that isn't even being used.
 * Easy to crash your application as the JavaScript and XML are not checked before being sent to the application.

 #### Con's of Master Technology's LiveSync:
 * Until Telerik accepts the patch; you have to use the included patched runtime.
-(Please vote up the issue!)
+(Please vote up the [issue](https://github.com/NativeScript/android-runtime/pull/92))
-* Added coded to your project.
+* Added code to your project.
 * Only works on the Android platform, no iOS support.

 #### Pro's of Master Technology's LiveSync: